 ECs are some of my favorite people in the world and you'll like them too.

-Please note that, as of August 2018, our process for assigning interviews has changed (though Kim’s observations on the interview and our interviewers).
+Please note that, as of August 2018, our process for assigning interviews has changed (though Kim’s observations on the interview and our interviewers remain helpful).
 A description of the current interview process is posted here.

 For me, Educational Counselors or ECs are a special group of people.
 They are my colleagues, classmates, college roommates and lab partners, and many are good friends.
 They are engineers, scientists, musicians and everything in between.
 Some are teachers, teaching in schools not far from yours while others are in school as students themselves.

 They are also teachers of a type when they talk to each of you during your interview.
 I say that NOT because I have provided them with a test that I want each of them to give when they do an interview.
 I just don’t do that!
 The interview isn’t anything like a test.
 But each EC can be something like a teacher when you talk to them.
 And this is how…

 I know each of you is looking to find colleges where you feel you can spend the next four years.
 Your EC will be able to help you with lots of the questions you have about why MIT could be a good choice for you.
 They are experts in what being a student at MIT is really like because they’ve already done it and they love to talk about what made their MIT experience memorable and why it was ultimately their choice.
 They experienced it all: the problem sets, living in the dorms, fraternities and sororities, discovered Boston and walked the “infinite” corridor and the steam tunnels.
 They’ve been athletes, run organizations, performed in musical groups and some have taken part in a hack (or two or three).
 Ask about their experiences and I know you’ll learn something about this place that you don’t already know.